-The total amount of industrial waste generated by the chemical industry varies between 8 and 16 million metric tonnes of which less than 40% is hazardous waste.
+The total amount of industrial waste generated by the chemical industry varies between 8 and 16 million metric tonnes of which less than 47% is hazardous waste.
 The global economic recession in 2008-2009 resulted clearly in a reduced amount of waste.
 This amount increased over the period 2009 till 2013.
-The lower amount of waste generated in 2014 till 2016, while there was an increase of the production index, indicated a further improvement of the resource efficiency, but this trend did not continue as high amounts of mainly non-hazardous waste were reported in 2017 and 2018.
+From 2014 till 2017, the waste generated has been fluctuating and no clear trend can be distinguished.

-Total number of accidents at work in the EU27 industry
+EU27 number of accidents at work: chemicals vs industry

 Care for people and planet: